What is Energy Camp?!

 What began as a quest to fill a void in programs offered by Oklahoma’s Electric Cooperatives to young people within their service territories culminated in the creation of the YouthPower Energy Camp.

 In 1988, Kenny Scruggs, Rural Electric Cooperative’s Director of Member Services & Marketing, along with Don Crabbe and Patti Glover of the Oklahoma Association of Electric Cooperatives, ventured to Thedford, Nebraska, to evaluate a camp created by the Nebraska Rural Electric Association for juniors in high school.
 This camp concept was modified and adapted for eighth graders.

 Beginning in 1989, electric cooperatives from across the state began conducting various selection methods to qualify students for the camp.
 Essay contests, speech contests and academic placement were all factors in determining which students would be eligible to attend Energy Camp.

 There are three principles that Energy Camp is founded upon:

-3: Development of Leadership Skills.
+3: Leadership Development

 Safety education is also encouraged and taught at the camp.

 Since the first camp was conducted in 1989, more than 850 young people have participated.
 Many have gone on to participate in NRECA’s Rural Electric Youth Tour, a program designed for students who have completed their junior year in high school.
-Several former Energy Campers have graduated With Honors from various Oklahoma colleges and universities.
+Several former Energy Campers have graduated with Honors from various Oklahoma colleges and universities.